Kooser State Park

 Free Camping for Campground Hosts: 1 host position

 Rustic Cabins: There are nine rustic rental cabins available for year-round rental, with summer rentals on a weekly basis.
-The smallest sleeps four people with the largest sleeping eight.
+The smallest sleeps four with the largest sleeping eight.
 A modern shower house is available in the cabin colony.
-Each cabin has mattresses on the beds as well as a refrigerator, microwave, stove and sink with hot water.
+Each cabin has mattresses on the beds as well as a refrigerator, microwave oven, stove and sink with hot water.
 Renters bring all cooking and sleeping supplies.
 The primary source of heat is provided by a wood burning stove.
-Up to two dogs are permitted in cabins 21 and 22 for a fee.
 Cabin 23 is ADA accessible.
+Cabins 21 and 22 are dog friendly.

 Explore the cabin map.